star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 - macOS
     ~~~ console
-    $ cd <Extracted Directory Path>/cputil-osx-x64
+    $ cd <Extracted Directory Path>/cputil-macos
     ~~~

 Notes:
-On macOS 10.15 or later, cputil will be installed by Star provided pkg installer.
+On macOS 10.15 or later, cputil will be installed by Star provided pkg installer.<br>
 Therefore just input "cputil" is enough when perform cputil command on terminal for below example(No need "./").

 ## Decoding Star ASB Status